Baymax!

-Baymax! is an American animated superhero science fiction comedy series of shorts created by Don Hall that premiered on Disney+ on June 29, 2022, featuring the Marvel Comics character of the same name.
+Baymax! is an American computer animated superhero science fiction comedy television miniseries created by Don Hall that premiered on Disney+ on June 29, 2022, featuring the Marvel Comics character of the same name.
 The series is a spin-off of the animated feature film Big Hero 6 (2014), and the second television series set in the film's continuity following Big Hero 6: The Series (2017–2021).
-The series is the first television series produced by Walt Disney Animation Studios.
+The series was the first television series produced by Walt Disney Animation Studios.

 Synopsis

 The series follows healthcare companion robot Baymax as he helps people in the city of San Fransokyo.